 Whether you’re a WFH expert or a total novice, I think we could all use a refresher about how to structure our days, stay healthy, and get work done while we’re stuck inside.
-Because while it FEELS like all we want to do is cozy up in our pyjamas and watch Netflix, the truth is that life carries on.
-We still have responsibilities and priorities (albeit shifting ones) that require some level of focus and dedication to complete.
+Because while it FEELS like all we want to do is cozy up in our pyjamas and watch Netflix when we’re at home, the truth is that we need to get things done!
+We still have responsibilities and priorities that require some level of focus and dedication to complete.

-So if you’re currently working from home (possibly even for the first time!) here are ten tips for making the most of your working-from-home workday:
+So if you’re currently working from home, here are ten tips for making the most of your working-from-home workday:

 1. Put on real clothes & do your makeup!